-Hike summary
+Hike overview

-Eagle Peaks are located in the heart of The Governors Remote & natural Area of the Alpine National Park, a remote area above the Howqua River.
+Eagle Peaks are in the heart of The Governors Remote & natural Area of the Alpine National Park, a remote area above the Howqua River.
 The Eagle Peaks and Eight Mile Spur is an extremely challenging hike that should only be undertaken by experienced hikers.

 The hike commences at Davons Flat (also referred to as Dabons Flat on some maps), approximately 700m north east along Brocks Road from Sheepyard Flat.
 Follow the Eagle Peaks trail as it quickly ascends to 853m elevation where the spur narrows considerably.
 Continue to follow the trail south east to 932m elevation before turning east then south east to follow the ridgeline.
 The Eagle Peaks ridge continues to narrow and is steep and rocky in places.
 This section requires that you don't have a fear of heights or exposed ledges with the terrain being near-vertical in places to the 1,445 metre summit.